-Any employee or student who believes that the actions or words of another individual constitute harassment as defined above has the responsibility to first express their perception of harassment to that individual and ask that the behavior stop.
+Any employee or student who believes that the actions or words of another individual constitute harassment as defined above has the responsibility to first express his/her perception of harassment to that individual and ask that the behavior stop.

-If this fails or if the individual does not feel that they can safely or effectively confront the individual they should immediately make a verbal and written complaint of the behavior to the director of student support, the college security officer or a faculty advisor.
+If this fails or if the individual does not feel that he/she can safely or effectively confront the individual, he/she should immediately make a verbal and written complaint of the behavior to the director of student support, the college security officer or a faculty advisor.